Microcontrol2560/Arduino-RFID-sensor-project/README.md

 # Extra
-Important Information will be in the INFO folder Circuit diagram will be in circuit folder
+Important Information will be in the INFO folder

+Circuit diagram will be the screenshot

 Code will be in the code folder

 # Steps